microbecode/zk-languages/cairo/README.md

 ### Proof

-Unfortunately, stand-alone usage and local contract usage don't generate proofs.
-Proofs are generated only for Cairo program executions inside the Starknet blockchain.
-There is no local prover available currently.
+Proofs are generated under the `target/executionX` folder, where `X` is the execution's index.